 5. The Walts conceived their invention in 2001 and filed their first patent application on the invention later that same year.
-The Patents-in-Suit solve the long-felt need for a way to conduct critical fastening operations in a mass-assembly environment in a reliable, error-proof manner.
-The Patents-in-Suit teach an assembly method and system that ensure that the fasteners are fastened with the correct torque and in the right sequence.
+The Patent-in-Suit solves the long-felt need for a way to conduct critical fastening operations in a mass-assembly environment in a reliable, error-proof manner.
+The Patent-in-Suit teaches an assembly method that ensures that the fasteners are fastened with the correct torque and in the right sequence.

-6. Today, what the Patents-in-Suit refer to as "fool-proof" fastening is referred to as "error-proof" fastening in the industry.
+6. Today, what the Patent-in-Suit refers to as "fool-proof" fastening is referred to as "error-proof" fastening in the industry.
 Industry publications widely recognize the need for assembly systems to control both the torque and the fastening sequence of fasteners when components are assembled together in a mass-assembly environment.
 For example: